Eric Charles Twelves Wilson

 Lieutenant Colonel Eric Charles Twelves Wilson VC (2 October 1912 – 23 December 2008) was an English British Army officer and colonial administrator.
 He received the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-At the time of his death, he was last surviving British Army recipient of the Victoria Cross in the Second World War, and the earliest and oldest recipient.
+At the time of his death, he was the last surviving British Army recipient of the Victoria Cross in the Second World War, and the earliest and oldest recipient.

 Early life

 Wilson was born at Sandown on the Isle of Wight, where his father Cyril Charles Clissold Wilson was a curate.
 His mother's maiden name was Twelves.
 His grandfather Charles Thomas Wilson was the first missionary from the Church Mission Society to visit Buganda, in 1877.
 He was educated at Marlborough College, where fees were reduced for the sons of clergymen, and he became a house captain.
 Although he wore glasses, he was awarded a prize cadetship to attend the Royal Military College, Sandhurst.